Date and Time:

 Timing System:

-Each participant and his/her pair-up runner will be provided a Bib Number which MUST be pinned firmly at the front of the T-shirt during the race.
-A timing tag will be attached on the back of the Bib Number of each ID runners.
+Each participant and his/her pair-up runner will be provided a runner’s bib which MUST be pinned firmly at the front of the T-shirt entring the racecourse and during the race.
+A timing tag will be attached at the back of the runner’s bib of EACH ID runners.
 The timing tag MUST NOT be folded or torn.
 Individual racing time will be recorded when the participants and the pair-up runners pass the timing sensors which will be located at the starting point, turning points and the finish point.
 Results of the winners will be calculated based on the chip time of the runners with ID but not the pair-up runners'.

 Beverage, Snacks and Washrooms: